davekch/conway/README.md

  - Seed from file:
     `python conway.py --seed seeds/spaceship.txt`

+See `python conway.py --help` for more.

 Seeds from files must consist of a rectangular grid of 0s and 1s, seperated by spaces.
+You can create some using the scripts `seeds/createEmptySeed.py` and `seeds/createGeometricSeed.py`.

 ### Building
 Requires `matplotlib`, `numpy` and `cython`